lokeshswarup/Inverse-Cooking/README.md

-This code gives incorrect results for Indian dishes, like,
+The existing work gives wrong results for Indian foods, like,
 <ul>
   <li>
    <h2> Dhokla</h2>